Panthers’ 8-game season-opening win streak ends in Boston

 Quenneville, the second-winningest coach in NHL history, resigned Thursday, two days after being among those implicated for not responding swiftly to allegations by former Chicago player Kyle Beach of being sexually assaulted by then-Blackhawks assistant Brad Aldrich during the 2010 Stanley Cup playoffs.

-Coyle also scored in regulation, and Linus Ullmark stopped 33 shots, and three tries in the shootout.
+Coyle also scored in regulation and Charlie McAvoy added a goal.
+Linus Ullmark stopped 33 shots, and three tries in the shootout.

 Coyle cut around goalie Spencer Knight before tucking in a shot in the shootout.